warmana/cloudant-docs-fork/source/includes/service/cloudant_nosql/index.md

 ####2	Connecting to the service in your application

-After binding a service instance to the application, code similar to the example below is added to your `VCAP_SERVICES` environment variable.
+After binding a service instance to the application, code similar to the following example is added to your `VCAP_SERVICES` environment variable.

 	```{